Stock Signals vs. Investment Advice: What's the Legal Difference?

 - U.S. securities law treats "tell everyone the same fact" very differently from "tell you specifically what to do with your money."
 The first can qualify as publishing; the second requires registration as an investment adviser.

-- This distinction determines whether a company needs to register with regulators, hold licenses, and take on fiduciary-style obligations — or can operate as a publisher of impersonal information.
+- This distinction determines whether a company needs to register with regulators, hold licenses, and take on fiduciary-style obligations, or can operate as a publisher of impersonal information.
+It's the difference between reading a newspaper and hiring an advisor.

 The Legal Line, in Plain Terms